alex-bellon/send-my/Firmware/ESP32/README.md

 ## Build

+You will first need to have the ESP-IDF on your on your `$PATH` to use `idf.py`.
+Before building, you might also need to enable Bluetooth.
+To do so, type in `idf.py menuconfig`, then go to `Component config` --> `Bluetooth` and enable Bluetooth.

-With the ESP-IDF on your `$PATH`, you can use `idf.py` to build the application from within this directory:
+To build the application from within this directory:

 ```bash
 idf.py build